izaack89/redux-store/README.md

 ![GitHub license](https://img.shields.io/badge/Licenses-MIT-blue.svg)

-_This application was developed Context and the goal was to transform that by using Redux.
-So this online store ._
+_This repository contains  the MERN e-commerce Servicethat will let you show and sell  your products.
+This system have a secure payment system that is Stripe so you dont have to worry on store sensiteve data from the client and also the client will now that this will be a secure payment process ._

 ## Table of Contents